pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/access-management/saml/okta.md

 SAML application.
 To do this, you need to obtain the IDP metadata document from Okta and then provide it to Pulumi.

-First, navigate to the **Sign On** tab on the application page and click the "View Setup Instructions" button.
+First, navigate to the **Sign On** tab on the application page and click the "View SAML Setup Instructions" button in the right column.

 ![View Setup Instructions](/images/docs/reference/service/saml-okta/view-setup-instructions.png)